chophilip21/chophilip21.github.io/_posts/networking_part2/2023-04-05-network_part2.md

 Generally speaking, application developers do not have to worry about these, but it's great to know about theoretical aspects of it.

 ## 3.1 - Layer 4: Closer look at UDP <a name="udp"></a>

+We already know that when using UDP, there is no additional procedures like doing handshakes (**This is why it's called connectionless**), so application almost directly talks with IP.
+Network layer encapsulates information from UDP to datagram, and using the destination port information, it will try it's best to deliver the messages to the correct location.
+Unlike TCP, there is no congestion control or retry mechanism to counter dataloss.
+But instead, UDP just blasts away at full speed to minimize any delay in retrival of data.

+This is why DNS service use UDP whether than UDP, the very first thing that runs when loading browser